SarahLizDettloff/Mathematics/README.md

 # Planck Constant
 Planck Constant is used as a foundational concept in quantum mechanics since it is the quantum of action in a phsyical constant.
 Max Planck developed this concept along with many others that resulted in him winning the Nobel Prize in 1918.

+# Decimal to Binary Calculator
+Binary is a two base number system which is the simplest numeric system.
+Each digit represents a bit, which is why it is preferred by many computer engineers.
+Binary has a rich history that affected minds such as the philosopher Francis Bacon to the mathematician George Boole.